krush62/KPix/README.md

 #### Import Formats
 Due to its unique way of having parameterized color ramps, an import of other formats would always need some kind of remapping of the used colors into individual color ramps.
+This is a planned feature.

 ## Controls
 This application supports input by mouse/keyboard, touch screen and stylus.